 - 8 ounces semi-sweet chocolate chips

 - 1/2 cup heavy cream

-3. Combine cream cheese and sugar in the bowl of a stand-mixer and cream together until smooth.
+- Combine cream cheese and sugar in the bowl of a stand-mixer and cream together until smooth.
 Add eggs, one at a time, fully incorporating each before adding the next.
 Make sure to scrape down the bowl in between each egg.
-Add heavy cream, vanilla, lemon juice, and alcohol and blend until smooth and creamy.
+Add heavy cream, vanilla, lemon juice, extracts, and food color and blend until smooth and creamy.

-6. While the cake was cooling on the counter, I prepared the chocolate ganache.
-In order to do this, I heated chocolate chips, butter (cut into small cubes), and heavy cream in a pan in the microwave in 30 second increments.
-I heated it for 30 seconds, then stirred well, then heated for 30 seconds and stirred well.
-I did that three or four times, until the chocolate was very smooth and creamy.
-Unfortunately, the chocolate was much too runny to spread on my cheesecake, so I let it sit on the counter for a while, until it cooled and thickened enough to spread.
+- While the cake is cooling on the counter, prepare the chocolate ganache.
+In order to do this, heat chocolate chips, butter (cut into small cubes), and heavy cream in a pan in the microwave in 30 second increments.
+Continue to heat for 30 seconds, then stir well, then heat for 30 seconds and stir well.
+Do that three or four times, until the chocolate is very smooth and creamy.
+The chocolate may become too runny to spread on your cheesecake, so you may have to let it sit on the counter for a while, until it cools and thickens enough to spread.